Approved by the Online Special General Assembly of ASSITEJ, January 2023

 11.2.7 Communicate the vision of the Association to members, interested parties, the media and the broader public;

 11.2.8 Represent the Association at regional or international meetings, or delegate an Officer or member of the Executive Committee to do so on his/her behalf;

-11.2.9.
-Sign or countersign cheques, correspondence, applications, reports, contracts and other documents on behalf of the Association, being entitled to delegate some of these functions, totally or partially, to the Treasurer or Accountant, with explicit mandate of the Executive Committee.
+11.2.9 The President has powers of ordinary and extraordinary administration and may sign cheques, correspondence, applications, reports, contracts and other documents on behalf of the Association.
+The President is entitled to delegate some of these functions, totally or partially, to the Treasurer or to an appointed Administrator or to the Secretary General or to a member of the Executive Committee, with explicit mandate of the Executive Committee.